rustenburgJ/IASC-2P02/blog.md

 Structures responding to and marginalizing race - feminism, there is no one woman's story, but many stories, the one/the other.
+The other always in relation to the one, but never 'the one.'